-*For an amazingly smooth and lovely piano finish, don't ditch a good prep job.
+For an amazingly smooth and lovely piano finish, don't ditch a good prep job.
 This includes taping, sanding, dusting, and priming.
-I know some tutorials ditch sanding as prep work at times, but I sand because I care :) It also creates an unbeatable smooth finish.
+If you skip sanding it just won't look as professional as other paint jobs.
+It also creates an unbeatable smooth finish.

 Using the brown craft paper and painter's tape, tape off and cover anywhere dust can get into, or anywhere you don't want painted.
 This includes:

 - Covering the piano keys